İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 For anyone who wants more stability and more strength, it is possible to have a metal framework partial denture, providing additional stability in the form of metal clasps that grip neighboring teeth.

-Implant Supported Dentures
+Implant Supported Prosthesis

-Implant supported dentures are not removed like other types, but instead are permanently fixed in place by dental implants.
+Implant-supported prosthesis are not removed like other types, but instead are permanently fixed in place by dental implants.
 It is a good alternative for patients who want to have non-removable dentures.
 However, they require thorough cleaning, including flossing under the appliance.

 How are Prostheses Made?

-In some cases, additional teeth may need to be extracted before a full set of dentures can be fitted.
+In some cases, additional teeth may need to be extracted before a full set of prosthesis can be fitted.
 Depending on the situation, your dentist may recommend waiting for the gums to heal.
 Immediate fitting is an alternative, as it can improve the final fit.
 Adjustments usually need to be made afterwards.

 Before and After Dentures